-(c) Incremental analysis time ordered by total (d) Incremental analysis time ordered by the Lines of Code (LOC). (d) Incremental analysis time ordered by the size of the change: Δ LOC.
+(c) Incremental analysis time ordered by total (d) Incremental analysis time ordered by the size of the change: $\Delta$ LOC.

 Figure 3.1: Benchmarking results

 3.6.2 Results and interpretation

 We published the collected data and all analysis results in a public repository [144], including instructions on reproducing our experiments.
 Since both applications yield similar results, we discuss only Yellowgrass data here.
 Data for Blog can be found in the repository.
 For the future, we plan to collect data on more WebDSL applications and on more programming languages.
 Our implementation and the subjects are also open source.